vocdoni/docs/docs/architecture/components/entity.md

 Lists of `EntityReference`s have several purposes.

-- `vnd.vocdoni.boot-entities`: Entry point for the user to subscribe to new entities.
+- `vnd.vocdoni.boot-entities`: An entry point for the user to subscribe to new entities.
-- `vnd.vocdoni.fallback-bootnodes-entities`: If the can' reach the boot-nodes it will use the `vocdoni.gateway-boot-nodes` from these entities
+- `vnd.vocdoni.fallback-boot-nodes-entities`: If the can' reach the boot-nodes it will use the `vocdoni.gateway-boot-nodes` from these entities
 - `vnd.vocdoni.trusted-entities`: Aimed for the end-user as a simple discovery mechanism for entities trusted by the current one.
-- `vnd.vocdoni.census-service-authorized-entities`: Entities controlling a `census-service` can define here what external entites are allowed to make use of the service.
+- `vnd.vocdoni.census-service-authorized-entities`: Entities controlling a `census-service` can define here what external entities are allowed to make use of the service.

 **Schema**